Deep house: Characteristics

-Deep house is known for tempos typically from 110 to 125 bpm, muted basslines, spacious use of percussion elements (typically using a Roland TR-909 drum machine), soft keyboard sounds (pads), use of advanced chord structures, ambient mixes, and soulful vocals.
+Deep house is known for tempos typically from 110 to 125 bpm, muted basslines, spacious use of percussion elements (typically using a Roland TR-909 drum machine), soft keyboard sounds (pads), use of advanced chord structures, ambient mixes, soulful vocals, and steady hypnotic repetition that notably avoids other dance genres' emphasis of energy build-up and release.

 History

 Deep house was largely pioneered by Chicago producers such as Marshall Jefferson (On the House) and Larry Heard (Mr. Fingers) and with tracks such as "Mystery of Love" (1985) and "Can You Feel It?"
-(1986); the latter had a similar impact on deep house to that of Derrick May's "Strings of Life" (1987) on Detroit techno.
-The jazzy sound became more common due to the favored use of gentler, more organic (yet still synthesizer based) production and instrument sounds.
-Author Richie Unterberger has stated that Heard's deep house sound moved house music away from its posthuman tendencies back towards the lush, soulful sound of early disco music (particularly that of old Philadelphia International and Salsoul records).
+(1986); the latter became internationally emblematic of deep house, much like Derrick May's "Strings of Life" (1987) did for Detroit techno.
+Many considered its gentler, more organic (yet still synthesizer based) production and instrument sounds close to jazz and soul.
 "Can You Feel It" became a deep house blueprint; Heard used a Roland Juno-60 synthesizer to create the deep bassline, along with a Roland TR-909 drum machine for the beats.

-DJ Ron Trent stated that the term was initially used to describe the DJ work of Frankie Knuckles and Ron Hardy, who departed from a strictly electronic house sound to incorporate eclectic elements like disco, jazz, and underground music.
+Author Richie Unterberger has stated that Heard's deep house sound moved house music away from its posthuman tendencies back towards the lush, soulful sound of early disco music (particularly that of old Philadelphia International and Salsoul records).
+DJ Ron Trent stated that the term was initially used to describe the DJ work of Frankie Knuckles and Ron Hardy, emphasising that despite early critics of house stereotyping it as an "eccentric" electronic genre, it in fact incorporated eclectic elements like disco, jazz, and underground music.
+However others, including Chicago DJ/producer Cornelius Ferguson (aka Corky “Traxman” Strong aka simply Traxman) point out that mid-80s deep house pioneers like Larry Heard and Marshall Jefferson were also producing more aggressive, percussive and electronic "jack tracks" (which provided the blueprints for Chicago's ghetto house, juke and footworking styles).